Section Three: Student Services, Health, and Safety

 - Encouraging residents to govern themselves, within their living and learning environments, by providing guidelines and regulations.

-The University residence halls are available to all members of the University on-campus community.
+The University residence halls are available by granted access to all members of the University on-campus community.
 The halls provide lounges, reception, and living accommodations for all residential students.
-Durham Hall and Regis Hall serve the residential needs of the University.
+Durham Hall, Regis Hall, and The BW serve the residential needs of the University.
 All rooms are equipped with beds, storage space, desks, and chairs.
 Each room is Internet and cable ready.
 Indoor and outdoor recreational facilities, designed to enhance the living and learning environment, are centrally located and open to all residents of the campus community (e.g., sand volleyball, basketball, etc.).

 Students are strongly encouraged to play an active role in all aspects of the hall’s functioning.
-Hall Council fosters community within and between each hall through a governing structure that includes student staff members, residents of each hall, and the Director of Residence Life.
-HC is an organization that serves as the representative body for resident students and provides many excellent opportunities for students to become involved.
-A liaison between the Residence Life Office and the residents, HC provides the residence hall community with educational, social, cultural, and programming opportunities.
+Hall Council fosters community within and between each hall through a governing structure that includes student staff members, residents of each hall, and the Campus Associate Directors of Student Affairs.
+Hall Council is an organization that serves as the representative body for resident students and provides many excellent opportunities for students to become involved.
+A liaison between the Residence Life Office and the residents, Hall Council provides the residence hall community with educational, social, cultural, and programming opportunities.

-The collegiate center is the Student Center, which is designed for meetings, social events, and an opportunity to gather, socialize, and relax.
-The Student Center features a television lounge, a commuter lounge, and a game room located adjacent to the bookstore.
+The Student Center is located in St. Francis Hall, and is designed for meetings, social events, and an opportunity to gather, socialize, and relax.
+The Student Center features a television lounge with an unattached activities area.
+The space is available for both commuter and resident students.
 Clare’s Corner provides a snack bar environment for all students and it serves as an alternative dining option for residential students.
 Vending machines and a microwave are also available for student use.
 Students who use the lounge are asked to respect the rights of others by keeping the area neat and clean.

 Departments, organizations, or individuals wishing to schedule an activity, event, or information table within the Student Center must contact the Student Affairs Office for reservation information.